 Do you want to become a fully qualified teacher in the FE and Skills sector?
 Are you teaching KS4 in a school?
 Or are you pursuing a teaching career in a college or prison, with a training provider or in the voluntary sector?
 This course will give you a solid foundation in all aspects of teaching to prepare you for a highly successful career.
 It is an in-service part-time route to a full teacher qualification, offered in partnership with the University of Derby – an ideal “earn as you learn” route to qualification.

 The programme has been designed to develop your skills, knowledge and professional behaviours to enable you to become a highly effective teacher.
 You will improve your knowledge of how people learn, how to plan effective and engaging teaching sessions and how to assess – both during the session and through summative assessment.
 You will be using theoretical underpinning knowledge to continuously improve your professional practice.

 You will explore the context of your curriculum and the external pressures influencing it.
-You will also have an opportunity to pursue a specific interest in the second year, such as Behaviour Management, Independent Research and HE in Further Education.
+You will also have an opportunity to pursue a specific interest in the second year, such as Professional Research Project and Effective Classroom Management.

 The course is delivered using innovative learning methods, technology enhanced resources and one-to-one observations of you in your own practice.
 Upon successful completion of this Level 5 programme, you will be equipped to become an effective teacher in Post-14 education.